 Some of these awards require demonstrated financial need.
 Graduate students are highly encouraged to fill out the FAFSA early.

 Faculty must nominate students for consideration; students are not allowed to apply for these awards.
-Directors of Graduate Studies and Department Heads should review the Graduate School Fellowship Guidelines for details on available fellowships and specific criteria for each award.
+Graduate Program Directors and Department Heads should review the Graduate School Fellowship Guidelines for details on available fellowships and specific criteria for each award.